asecurityteam/transportd/README.md

   # (string) Backend target for this route.
   backend: "backendName"
   metrics:
-    # (string) Name of the tag containing the path referecne.
+    # (string) Name of the tag containing the path reference.
     pathtag: "client_path"
     # (string) Name of the tag containing the backend reference.
     backendtag: "client_dependency"